rails/rails/guides/source/action_mailer_basics.md

 Introduction
 ------------

 Action Mailer allows you to send emails from your application using a mailer model and views.
-So, in Rails, emails are used by creating mailers that inherit from +ActionMailer::Base+ and live in +app/mailers+.
-Those mailers have associated views that appear alongside controller views in +app/views+.
+So, in Rails, emails are used by creating mailers that inherit from `ActionMailer::Base` and live in `app/mailers`.
+Those mailers have associated views that appear alongside controller views in `app/views`.

 Sending Emails
 --------------